We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - using only fresh contact lens solution to clean the lenses and never using spit or water instead

 - keeping the contact lens case clean and getting a new one every 3 months

-WALDO offer a direct-to-consumer subscription service for disposable daily contact lenses.
+WALDO offers a direct-to-consumer subscription service for disposable daily contact lenses.
 Currently, they can only provide contacts for people who are nearsighted or farsighted.

-WALDO also offer blue light glasses and hydration drops.
+WALDO also offers blue light glasses and hydration drops.
 Online reviews are generally positive for their service and products.